jphuong26/Sandbox/README.md

 # Sandbox
-A repo to store code demonstrations of C++ concepts/tricks learnt.
+A repo to store small code demonstrations of C++ concepts/tricks learnt.